gellati/sentiment-analysis-customer/README.md

 ## Other

 The software was used for a [paper](doc/ltc-020-OmarEl-Begawy.pdf) based on my Master of technology thesis.
+The paper was submitted to the [LTC2017 conference](http://ltc.amu.edu.pl/).
 The paper is in the `doc` folder.
 The paper's BibTex entry is

     @inproceedings{el-begawy2017,